-When it comes to choosing the perfect live Christmas tree, there are many factors to consider.
+When it comes to choosing the perfect real Christmas tree, there are many factors to consider.
 Is a tree prone to drying out?
 Does it look good with ornaments?
 What about the sturdiness and appearance of its branches?

-10. Norway Spruce
+7. Norway Spruce Christmas Tree

 The Norway Spruce is a beautiful tree with full, dense branches, but it has a short shelf life and needs lots of care and attention.
-The color is fair to excellent, but these trees have to be fresh-cut or they will have issues with the needles falling out.
+The color is fair to excellent, but the trees have to be fresh-cut or they will have issues with the needles falling out.
 This species of tree may be a good option for you if you don’t plan on keeping your Christmas tree up for more than a week or two.

-9. Scotch Pine
+6. Scotch Pine Christmas Tree

 The Scotch Pine features vivid greens in complementary hues and has resilient needles that won’t easily fall out, even when dry.
 Be sure to wear thick gloves while decorating this tree due to its sharp needles.
 Its color and refreshing aroma will last the entire season, making it worth the effort.

-8. Douglas Fir
+5. Douglas Fir Christmas Tree

-3. Balsam Fir
+3. Balsam Fir Christmas Tree

-1. Fraser Fir
+1. Fraser Fir Christmas Tree

 What is the most famous Christmas tree?
 Known for its ideal full shape, the Fraser fir is considered the most popular and top-selling Christmas tree.
 It makes a beautiful holiday tree with its silvery-green, inch-long needles that are soft to the touch.
 The branches are firm and capable of holding heavy ornaments, while the spaces between the branches make it easy to decorate.